 - Move the lymph (lymphatic massage, exercise).

-- Rest and de-stress (give your body the time and space to prioritise detoxifcation).
+- Rest and de-stress (give your body the time and space to prioritise detoxification).

-Clearly most of the above don’t require a special ‘detox’, and indeed, if many of them are just a part of your everyday life, then you’ll have no need of one.
-If, however, you feel like you do need a little internal spring-cleaning, then we recommend you do a fast, but we implore you do it in a properly informed manner, which you can read about in our next article.
+Clearly, most of the above doesn’t require a special ‘detox,’ and indeed, if many of them are just a part of your everyday life, then you’ll have no need of one.
+If, however, you feel like you do need a little internal spring-cleaning, then we recommend you do a fast, but we implore you to do it in a properly informed manner, which you can read about in our next article.